I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fwpsk/ns-fwpsk-fwps-callout2-.md

 </dl>
 </td>
 <td width="60%">
 <p>A callout driver specifies this flag when registering a callout that will be added at layer 2, to indicate that its <a href="..\fwpsk\nc-fwpsk-fwps-callout-classify-fn2.md">classifyFn2</a> callout function can classify multiple chained <a href="https://msdn.microsoft.com/library/windows/hardware/ff568388">NET_BUFFER_LIST</a> structures.
-For more info, see <a href="NULL">Using Layer 2 Filtering</a>.</p>
+For more info, see <a href="netvista.using_layer_2_filtering">Using Layer 2 Filtering</a>.</p>
 <div class="alert"><b>Caution</b>  <p class="note">If a callout driver sets this flag, it cannot use the following functions to modify NET_BUFFER_LISTs.</p>
 <ul>
 <li>